Lachlan-Mayne/english-notes/pete r/English.md

 - Peter Weir (director) introduces meta-commentary
 - Flashbacks are incorporated through symbolism (jumper)
 - Days running has a subtle reference to being in a prison
-- Call to adventure, meeting of goddess is when he meets
+- Call to adventure, meeting of goddess is when he meets Sylvia (where his obsession with Fiji starts)
+-